andy-byers/paw/README.md

 > See the [roadmap](#roadmap) to get an idea of where things are going.
 > Also see [known issues](#known-issues) for a list of known problems that will eventually be fixed.

-> NOTE: This branch is being used to implement escape analysis and pointers.
-> I really wanted value semantics to be the default for objects, hence the recent changes (unbox.c, etc.).
-> This brings with it 2 main difficulties: methods cannot modify the object through `self`, and recursive types are not allowed.
-> Both of these problems can be fixed by introducing pointers to the language.
-> Of course, pointers (to objects in registers) also present some difficulties: mainly, a pointed-to object could go out of scope leaving pointers dangling.
-> This is where escape analysis comes in: when a pointer to something "escapes" the current scope, then that object must be hoisted onto the heap.
-> This must be determined statically: if a pointer might escape at any point, the pointed-to object must be hoisted.
-> The analysis should be very conservative at first, since this will not cause incorrect behavior.
-> To start, I would say that any object that has its address taken should be escaped.
-> Better escape analysis rules can be determined later on.

 A cute little scripting language

 Paw is a high-level, statically-typed, embeddable scripting language.